aspose-slides/Aspose.Slides-API-References/english/php-java/chartdatapointcollection/adddatapointforbubbleseries/_index.md

 ---

-## addDataPointForBubbleSeries(String xValue, ChartDataCell yValue, double bubbleSize)  method
+## addDataPointForBubbleSeries(String xValue, [../../ChartDataCell]ChartDataCell yValue, double bubbleSize)  method

  Creates the new data point and adds it to the end of collection.
  Applicable for series which chartType is one of Bubble subtypes (see also  ChartTypeCharacterizer#isChartTypeBubble(int) method).